ckmblooddonors/bddv1/README.md

 ### Tell us about you.

-I am a cancer survivor.
-Learning web development just to survive.
+I am a full stack web developer.

 ### Why made this app?